 We can see that symbolic link files are shown in a different color if bash coloring is enabled.
 It is shown that

 Remove Symbolic Link

-Removing symbolic links is easy as removing file.
-Rm command is used to remove symbolic link but original file stays without effecting this.
+Removing symbolic links is as easy as removing a file.
+Rm command is used to remove the symbolic link but the original file stays without effecting this.
 We will remove

 RealInput soft link.

 $ rm RealInput